Why Is a Marathon 26.2 Miles? The History Explained

 The ‘Marathon Mania’ of the 20th century is well-known.

-Now you know why a marathon is 26.2 miles long (or 26 miles 385 yards), if you’re interested in other ways to think about the marathon length – whether it’s the number of times you’d have to run round a football pitch, cross the Golden Gate Bridge, or how it feels subjectively – then check out my post How Long Is a Marathon?
-4 Methods of Measuring Marathon Length!
+Now that you know why a modern marathon is 26.2 miles long (or 26 miles 385 yards), if you’re interested in other ways to think about the marathon length, whether it’s the number of times you’d have to run round a football pitch, cross the Golden Gate Bridge, or how it feels subjectively, the following guide:

 Check out my library of free, downloadable marathon training plans, or sign up for my free 5-Day bootcamp below!

-1 thought on “Why Is A Marathon 26.2 Miles Long?
-History Of Marathon Distance”
+1 thought on “Why Is a Marathon 26.2 Miles?
+The History Explained”

 Leave a Comment